DHRUVvkdv/RAG-Chatbot-Backend/README.md

   "How components are connected with each other?"
   "What language is the API written in?"
   "Tell me about Lohani research project"
+  "What research work has been conducted in LEWAS" What is Dr Lohani's contribution to the lab? what is the IJEE research project about?

 -Not OK ->
 "query_text": "Explain how the different components are connected in LEWAS"